 Don’t forget to make a reservation—it’s required for entry.

-To preserve the park’s natural and cultural resources, all out-of-state visitors MUST make advanced reservations for both entry and parking.
+To protect the park’s beauty and culture, visitors from outside Hawaii must reserve entry and parking in advance.
 Reservations can be made up to 30 days in advance and often sell out weeks ahead of time, so plan accordingly!
 You cannot enter the park without a confirmed reservation.

 🌴 Koki Beach